yandex-cloud/terraform-provider-yandex/docs/resources/storage_object.md

 * `acl` - (Optional) The [predefined ACL](https://cloud.yandex.com/docs/storage/concepts/acl#predefined_acls) to apply.
 Defaults to `private`.

-~> **Note:** To change ACL after creation, the service account to which used access and secret keys correspond should have `storage.admin` role, though this role is not necessary to be able to create an object with any ACL.
+~> To change ACL after creation, the service account to which used access and secret keys correspond should have `storage.admin` role, though this role is not necessary to be able to create an object with any ACL.

-* `object_lock_legal_hold_status` - (Optional) Specifies a [legal hold status](https://cloud.yandex.com/en/docs/storage/concepts/object-lock#types) of an object.
+* `object_lock_legal_hold_status` - (Optional) Specifies a [legal hold status](https://yandex.cloud/docs/storage/concepts/object-lock#types) of an object.
 Requires `object_lock_configuration` to be enabled on a bucket.

 * `object_lock_mode` - (Optional) Specifies a type of object lock.
 One of `["GOVERNANCE", "COMPLIANCE"]`.
 It must be set simultaneously with `object_lock_retain_until_date`.
 Requires `object_lock_configuration` to be enabled on a bucket.